ibm-cloud-docs/vpc/hpvs-logging.md

 ### Example
 {: #syslog-example}

 You can follow the following procedure to create the required certificates and keys.
-The example uses [openssl](https://www.openssl.org/) and shows [bash](https://www.gnu.org/software/bash/) syntax.
+The example uses [openssl](https://www.openssl.org/){: external} and shows [bash](https://www.gnu.org/software/bash/){: external} syntax.

 #### Preparation
 {: #syslog-preparation}